stelcodes/nuzzle/README.md

    (into [:body] body)])

 (defn simple-render-page
-  [{:nuzzle/keys [page-key render-content title] :as _page}]
+  [{:nuzzle/keys [url render-content title] :as _page}]
-  (case page-key
+  (case url
-    ;; Decide what the page should look like based on the page-key []       (layout title [:h1 title] [:a {:href "/about"} "About"]) [:about] (layout title [:h1 title] [:p "nuzzle nuzzle uwu :3"]) ;; Default:
+    ;; Decide what the page should look like based on the url []       (layout title [:h1 title] [:a {:href "/about"} "About"]) [:about] (layout title [:h1 title] [:p "nuzzle nuzzle uwu :3"]) ;; Default:
     (layout title [:h1 title] (render-content)))
 ```

-The `render-page` function uses the `:nuzzle/page-key` value to determine what Hiccup to return.
+The `render-page` function uses the `:nuzzle/url` value to determine what Hiccup to return.
 This is how a single function can produce Hiccup for every page.

 > In Nuzzle, all strings in the Hiccup are automatically escaped, so if you want to add a string of raw HTML, use the `nuzzle.hiccup/raw` wrapper function like so: `(raw "<h1>Title</h1>")`.